What is Radon?

 Radon Testing with a Continuous Monitor

 At 8 Points Home Inspection, we offer two forms of radon testing.
 The preferred method utilizes an electronic machine known as a continuous radon monitor, or CRM.
 Once the test is concluded, we retrieve the device and plug it into a laptop computer to download the data.
-Using this testing method, we can provide you with results on the same day.
+Using this testing method, we can provide you with results on the same day the machine is retrieved.
 When scheduling allows, we can set up the CRM two to three days prior to your home inspection.
-Advanced placement of the CRM gets the test results into your hands even more quickly to help with any decisions you need to make.
+Advanced placement of the CRM gets the radon test results into your hands even more quickly to help with any decisions you need to make.

 Passive Radon Testing

-The second type of radon test we offer is a more traditional method using charcoal liquid scintillation, or LS.
+The second type of radon test we offer utilizes a passive testing method with charcoal liquid scintillation, or LS.
 We set up a pair of small canisters during the inspection, and after the 48-hour minimum test period they are retrieved and mailed to a Massachusetts-based lab for processing.
-The LS method is just as accurate as the CRM, but it takes longer to get the results and is more prone to tampering.
+The LS method is just as accurate as the CRM, but it takes a few days longer to get the results and is more prone to tampering.
 Sometimes being able to save a few days is important, especially during an active real estate market.

 Call Today for a Radon Test